 I am fully aware the contrast between the slums in Africa and the affluence of Paris plays a huge part in how I feel right now.

 I promised myself when I landed in Paris I wouldn’t have an agenda.
 I would simply check into my hotel and then wander the streets aimlessly.
 I’ve been here a half dozen times, now, I think, so it wasn’t like I had a checklist of things I wanted to see.
 I just wanted to relax and enjoy the city.

 But contrasting the crumbling cement, earthen and grass homes in Uganda with the gold-leafed statues near the Invalides and its massive guided dome is … jarring.

-Acknowledging privilege makes me feel anything but superior.
+Acknowledging privilege makes me feel lousy.

 I was one of the protestors during the Occupy Movement, and I have said plenty in regards to the responsibility of the 1% in the US.
 However, I also know I am one of the 1% when it comes to the global population.
 So are you.
 Check this site to verify that.

 I am also aware that the wealth gap is much greater than people perceive it to be.
 There are tons of charts out there to verify that, but here is a recent one.

 And, as Mia Farrow and others are quoted saying, with knowledge comes responsibility.
 Knowledge can be a burden.
 More so when you learn how poverty affects so many.
 Worse, when you understand the rights of so many are being egregiously violated.
 And, in Uganda, the problem is an epidemic.
 There are few opportunities.

 I’m trying to avoid being political, but as Maddow once said, “…here’s the thing about rights – they’re not actually supposed to be voted on.
 That’s why they’re called rights.”
 The poor have the same rights as the wealthy.
 The wealth and health of people are tied together like the health of the planet.